videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub.md

 - `message`: This will be the actual message that was send.
 - `timestamp`: This wil the timestamp for when the message was published.
 - `topic`: This will be the name of the topic message was published to.
+- `payload`: This will be the data that you have send with message.

 <Tabs
 defaultValue="Kotlin"